Hvar Island Dalmatia, Croatia Travel Guide

 Deepen your appreciation for Hvar's past through its well-curated museum collections.

-Beyond beaches, Hvar's natural landscape beckons you to explore and adventure.
+Beyond beaches, Hvar's natural landscape beckons you to check out and adventure.

 For the Pakleni Islands, consider taking the earliest taxi boat in the morning for fewer crowds and a more peaceful experience.